shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 * Firstly, you will want to check that you have all the dependencies listed previously in the environment you wish to work in.
 This primarily includes `tensorflow` and `matplotlib`.
 * Next, you will need to download the ISIC data locally.
 You can download the dataset from the following website https://www.isic-archive.com/#!/topWithHeader/wideContentTop/main.
 Make sure that you have two folders, one for the images and one for the masks.
 Once the images are downloaded, you will want to record their paths.
 * Then, you will need to edit `driver_script.py` so that the images and masks are imported correctly.
 The logic for this is completely contained with the `import_ISIC_data` function.
 You will simply need to change the path where the images are imported from.
 Also make sure that the datasets are created properly.
-* Then, you will need to simply run `driver_script.py`.
+* Finally, you will need to simply run `driver_script.py`.
 You do not need to provide any commandline arguments.

 If your environment is setup and the paths you have provided for the images are correct, then your model should start training at this point.
 Before spending time training your model, it is important to check that your datasets are working as expected by displaying some images.
 You may also wish to play around with some variables, such as the number of epochs and the batch sizes depending on your time limit and computational power.

 ## Checking the Images
-When I ran the driver script, the first thing wanted to do was output some example images and masks from the training dataset to check that this process was working well.
-I split the data into training, validating and testing sets with as a 50-20-20 split (leaving out 10%).
+When I ran the driver script, the first thing I wanted to do was output some example images and masks from the training dataset to check that this process was working well.
+I split the data into training, validating and testing sets using a 50-20-20 split (leaving out 10%).
 Below are a few of these example images.
 Note that I have converted the images into black and white, which makes segmenting the images far simpler.

 <p align="center">
   <img src="https://github.com/maxhornigold/PatternFlow/blob/topic-recognition/recognition/ISIC%20Data%20Set%20With%20UNet/Images/Example%20Images/Figure%202020-11-03%20162140%20(0).png">